Memphis City Council votes down proposed property tax increase

 The hike would have been an increase to $3 from the current $2.71 per $100 of assessed value.
 Councilman Martavius Jones said it comes down to services and said better services come from taxes.

-Before the vote, We asked Jones, who proposed the 29 cent hike, if he was confident it will pass.
+Before the vote, we asked Jones, who proposed the 29 cent hike, if he was confident it will pass.

 Jones said he didn’t know.